Ant-mel/ant-mel/README.md

 - 👨‍💻 Currently working on creating recomendation engines
 - 📢 An experianced Marketer in FinTech and Transport Tech
+- 🧑‍🎓 Recently finished a Data Science bootcamp at LeWagon
-- 🧠 I am looking to collaborate on Deep Learning projects
+- 🧠 Looking to collaborate on Deep Learning projects

 #### Fun facts: